blankyblank/efinder/README.md

 It shows use flags by default in emerge mode, and dependencies by default in deselect mode.

+Dependencies:

+fzf (it is a fzf script after all) gentoolkit needed for the use flag preview. eix used for viewing the world file.

 To install it either git clone the repo
 ```